abinit/abinit/doc/mkdocs-tutorials/paw1.md

 practice, it is better to keep a security margin.
 Here, for pawecutdg=24 Ha (5th dataset), the energy change is lower than 0.001 mHa``: this choice will be more than enough.

+!!! note

     Note the steps in the convergence.
 They are due to the sudden (integer) changes in the grid size (see the output values for  [[ngfftdg]]) which do not occur for each increase of [[pawecutdg]].
 To avoid troubles due to these steps, it is better to choose a value of pawecutdg slightly higher.

 The convergence of the compensation charge has a similar behaviour; it is possible to check it in the output file, just after the SCF cycle by looking at: